 Operating expenses remaining nearly flat at AED1.7 billion while total assets stood at AED201.2 billion, an increase of 15 percent, it said, adding that customer deposits rose by 17 percent to AED143.5 billion.

 Mohammed Ibrahim Al Shaibani, chairman of Dubai Islamic Bank, said: "The recovery of international oil prices and the stability witnessed in the recent past will be a major source

 of support in the area of funding and liquidity for the banking sector.

 "Credit growth is expected to more than double to 5 percent in 2018, spurred by the government’s unabated progress on infrastructure development in line with its economic aspirations."

 Dubai Islamic Bank CEO, Dr Adnan Chilwan, added: "Crossing the landmark of AED200 billion in total assets is another momentous milestone in our incredible growth journey.
 This market beating performance clearly demonstrates the strength of the franchise and the potential the organisation has to continue to defy the trend despite the challenges thrown by the global economic environment.

-He added that the bank will look to expand operations in South East Asia, East Africa and Far East Asia.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+He added that the bank will look to expand operations in South East Asia, East Africa and Far East Asia.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.